Credit: Getty Images

 Rainbow City Pride (Greater Niagara)

-Rainbow City Pride (The Official Pride of Niagara Falls) will take over Old Falls Street for a grand celebration featuring unicorn-drawn carriage ride, superheroes from the Justice League of WNY, performances by DivasWho! and The Buffalo Gay Men's Chorus, and loads of local vendors and food trucks selling plenty of goodies.
-June 24, 12-5PM, free
+Rainbow City Pride (The Official Pride of Niagara Falls) will take over Old Falls Street for a grand celebration featuring a unicorn-drawn carriage ride, superheroes from the Justice League of WNY, performances by DivasWho! and loads of local vendors and food trucks selling plenty of goodies.
+After the street festival, head to one of the Rainbow City after parties at Daredevil Record, The Archives Pub, or Gold Bar.
+Wind down the evening at Niagara Falls State Park, where the falls will be lit up in Pride colors and fireworks will cap off the night!
+June 29, 11 AM-10PM, free.

 Tri-Lakes Pride (Adirondacks)